The International Prize in Statistics

 The primary objective of the International Prize in Statistics is to call public attention to the important role statistics, data analysis, probability, and the understanding of uncertainty have played in the past and are playing today in the advancement of society, science, technology and human welfare, with a decided focus on current developments.
 Another leading objective is to identify penetrating and valuable insights and advances in statistics that can help achieve the primary objective.

 The first International Prize in Statistics was awarded in July 2017, to David R. Cox.
+Bradley Efron received the award in 2019.
+To make a nomination, click on the “Nominations“ tab at the top of this page.

 If you would like to learn more, or would consider supporting the award financially, contact Ron Wasserstein, executive director of the American Statistical Association.